KittehOrg/KittehIRCClientLib/docs/advanced/sts.md

 ### Strict transport security

-Due to recent development efforts, KICL now supports the IRCv3 [STS specification](https://ircv3.net/specs/core/sts-3.3.html) which adds support for strict transport security policies to be set by the IRC server administrators.
+Due to recent development efforts, KICL now supports the draft IRCv3 [STS specification](https://ircv3.net/specs/core/sts-3.3.html) which adds support for strict transport security policies to be set by the IRC server administrators.